Types of foods that ship best

 Important for all foods but especially for perishable foods is to find out how the food will be handled, packaged, shipped and length of delivery time.
 The following tips will ensure that perishable foods are handled properly:

 - Make sure the company sends cold perishable items (meat or poultry) with a cold source and packs them in foam or heavy corrugated cardboard.

 - Food should be delivered as quickly as possible and ideally OVERNIGHT.

-- When you receive foods marked "Keep Refrigerated", open immediately and check the temperature.
+- When you receive foods marked "Keep Refrigerated" or “Keep Frozen,” open immediately and check the temperature of the food with a food thermometer.
 The food should arrive frozen or partially frozen with ice crystals still visible.
-If a perishable food arrives warm, notify the company.
+If perishable food arrives and the food temperature is above 40℉, immediately contact the company.
 DO NOT eat the food!

 - Talk to the recipient before making shipping or delivery arrangements so someone is available when the package arrives.